Moa1er/augre/README.md

 Usage: augre [OPTIONS] [COMMAND]

 Commands:
-  review  Performs a code review of the current `git diff HEAD^` ask     Gives a response to the specified prompt stop    Stop all of the background services help    Print this message or the help of the given subcommand(s)
+  review          Performs a code review from parent_branche(arg1) to child_branch(arg2) pr-description  Performs description for making PR from parent_branche(arg1) to child_branch(arg2) pr-and-review   Performs description for making PR from parent_branche(arg1) to child_branch(arg2) + reviews it commit-message  Gives you a comment for the last changes for your future commit ask             Gives a response to the specified prompt stop            Stop all of the background services help            Print this message or the help of the given subcommand(s)

 Options:
   -d, --data-path <DATA_PATH>  The path to the data directory [default: .augre]